 As said above, this is one of the few places that you can see thresher sharks all year around.
 Moreover, during the colder months you have a great chance to see manta rays, and other sharks like hammerheads and white tips.
 Winter makes the best time to dive in Malapascua if you are into big fish diving.

-Keep in mind that in order to do some of the dives here you must have a PADI advance open waters (or its equivalent), as you need to dive deeper than 18 meters.
-But there is no need to worry, as there are many dive clubs on the island where you can get certified in.
-Our experts can organize your stay and certification in Malapascua.
+Keep in mind that in order to do some of the dives here you must have an advanced open waters (or its equivalent), as you need to dive deeper than 18 meters.
+But there is no need to worry, check out our Malapascua diving catalog and see what kind of training appeals to you.
+Our experts can easily organize your stay and certification in Malapascua.

 Malapascua island hopping tours